On Hill and Off Hill Conduct Policies

-- All downhill travel must occur on open, lit (night sessions) ski trails.
+- All downhill travel during operational hours must occur on open, lit (night sessions) ski trails.

 - Be warned that snowmobiles, snowmaking equipment, snow grooming, winch cat cables (new for the 2022-23 season), and other equipment may be encountered at any time on the mountain.
 You are responsible for staying clear of such equipment.

 - Dogs are not allowed during operational hours on the trails at Berkshire East.
 Please leave your dogs at home and wait for them to rejoin you for après ski!

 - Ski Patrol and other Mountain Ops personnel may ask to see your Uphill Travel Pass.
 Please kindly accommodate them.